 Populism, Identity and Illiberal Behaviour

-On 15 September 2019, Professor Syed Mansoob Murshed will give a public lecture at Brac University, Bangladesh outlining a theoretical model how identity based behaviour can be manipulated via the actions of political entrepreneurs.
+On 15 September 2019, Professor Syed Mansoob Murshed gave a public lecture at BRAC University in Bangladesh outlining a theoretical model how identity based behaviour can be manipulated via the actions of political entrepreneurs.
 The event was covered by Dhaka Tribune.

 The trend towards mainly right-wing populism is a common characteristic of developed countries that are already established democracies; the authoritarian feature is mainly ascribable to developing countries.
 A liberal society is one where there is respect for minority rights, constraints on the executive (and legislature), with an independent judiciary, and there is respect for the rule of law.
 In a democracy, there is an electoral process in place.